microsoft/vscode-docs/docs/azure/aksextensions.md

 ## Before you begin

 The [AKS VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools) has parent dependency on [Kubernetes VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).
 You will need to download the [Kubernetes VS Code extension](https://code.visualstudio.com/docs/azure/kubernetes).
-You can follow this guide on an existing AKS cluster or you can [create AKS cluster](https://learn.microsoft.com/azure/aks/learn/quick-kubernetes-deploy-portal).
+You can follow this guide on an existing AKS cluster or you can [create AKS cluster][def].

 ## Install the Azure Kubernetes Services extension